Close Menu

 Number of Applications

-Similar to total SaaS spend, keeping tabs on the number of applications used within your organization gives you a baseline stat.
-From there, you can optimize accordingly.
+Similar to total SaaS spend, tracking the number of applications used within your organization gives you a benchmark.
+Our data shows that the average organization has 275 apps but often underestimate that number by almost 2X.

 Portfolio size and spend